-The Clinical Practice Intershop is a sixteen-week teaching experience in a field placement for students.
+The Clinical Practice Intershop is a sixteenweek teaching experience in a field placement for students.
 It is designed to apply learning about professional knowledge of Pedagogy, child development, and reflective thinking to classroom situations on a full-time basis for one semester.
 Students are observed and evaluated a minimum of seven times by a College supervisor.
+0.5 c.u.